• About

 Take an Aquabus Cruise

 Taking the Aquabus is a fun little way to get around Vancouver.
-We took the Aquabus from David Lam Park over to Granville Island, but you can get a day pass for $17 CAD to cruise around at the other stops on the route.
+We took the Aquabus from David Lam Park over to Granville Island, but you can get a day pass to cruise around at the other stops on the route.
 It’s a great way to get beautiful waterfront views of the city, especially if it’s a nice sunny day.
 Check out their website for more info: http://theaquabus.com/.

 Granville Island

 Between all the different shops and restaurants on the island, along with the enormous public market, you could easily spend hours wandering through everything.
 We grabbed some delicious smoked salmon and some French macarons to munch on later, and ended up having lunch and beers at Granville Island Brewing.
-The market has a great food court area (I’ve gotta go back for one of those veggie pot pies), along with a plethora of stalls selling baked goods, fresh seafood, fruits, veggies, etc. – you name it, they’ve got it!

 There is a food tour that operates here, or you take yourself on a self-guided tour through the throngs of people and find specific items that really strike your fancy.
 For those non-foodies out there, there is a ton of shopping to be done on the island.
-I snagged my souvenier magnet at one of the shops!
+I snagged my souvenir magnet at one of the shops!

 For more on our visit to Granville Island, check out our post here.